 Content is the bedrock of good SEO and of marketing in general.
 CBD content marketing is, for all the reasons we have already covered, trickier, because the standards of the content you create need to be considerably higher than that created to promote, let’s say, that pair of jeans we mentioned earlier.
 Jeans that, somewhat unfairly, you can probably ‘get away’ with making all kinds of claims about.

-As an experienced CBD marketing agency we make all the following suggestions to clients as appropriate, but there are more:
+As an experienced CBD marketing agency in London, we make all the following suggestions to clients as appropriate, but there are more:

 - Carefully researched educational pieces about CBD, including the differences between legal CBD and other somewhat related cannabis products that are considered illegal.